Your Microsoft Technology Development and Consulting Experts - Operating since 2000

 "Despite declaring the removal of Access from Office 365, Microsoft quietly changed its mind.
 Updates continued to appear-the latest version of Access in Office 365 was released in September 2020, with continued support and integration improvements."

-That said, there are legitimate scenarios where Access truly isn't the right tool anymore...
+That said, there are genuine situations where Access truly isn't the right tool anymore...

 access migration tree diagram